-Note: If identification information is merged from a duplicate record to a master record and it is later discovered the records do not relate to the same person, the identification record must be manually canceled from one of the records before the duplicate record can be unmarked.
-This is because only one identification reference is allowed to exist in the system for certain types across all person participants.
+Note: If bank account and/or alternative ID information is merged from a duplicate record to a master record and it is later discovered the records do not relate to the same person, the bank account and/or alternative ID must be manually canceled from one of the records before the duplicate record can be unmarked.
+This is because only one account number within a particular bank branch is allowed to exist in the system for any one person and only one alternate ID of a particular type is allowed to exist in the system for any one person.